Vedanta signals potential merger of Indian units in restructuring effort

-Oil and metals producer Vedanta Resources Plc (VED.L) signalled on Tuesday it is considering a merger of two or more of its Indian subsidiaries, which could provide the debt-burdened units access to cash from other operations.
+June 9 Oil and metals producer Vedanta Resources Plc signalled on Tuesday it is considering a merger of two or more of its Indian subsidiaries, which could provide the debt-burdened units access to cash from other operations.

-In a statement which disclosed the possibility of a merger of its Bombay-listed subsidiaries Vedanta Ltd (VDAN.NS) and Cairn India Ltd (CIL) (CAIL.NS), the holding company, Vedanta Resources PLC, said it would maintain its London-listing in case such transaction took place.
+In a statement which disclosed the possibility of a merger of its Bombay-listed subsidiaries Vedanta Ltd and Cairn India Ltd (CIL), the holding company, Vedanta Resources PLC, said it would maintain its London-listing in case such transaction took place.

 "Should a transaction with CIL proceed, it could potentially be considered a reverse takeover," Vedanta said in the statement.